U-858

 General notes on this boat

 14 May 1945.
-U-858 was originally docked near Fort Miles, Delaware, where the crew were held, and then she was taken up to the Philadelphia Naval Yard.
-She was also the first German warship to surrender to U.S. forces.
+U-858 was originally docked near Fort Miles, Delaware, where the crew were held, and was then taken to the Philadelphia Naval Yard.
+She was the first German warship to surrender to U.S. forces.

 Men lost from U-boats